MadBrozzeR/madsocket/README.md

 `error` events can be emitted by either MadSocket of Client instances.
 Error itself is being passed as an argument.

 All other listeners are Client relative.
-They all get Client instance as a context (`this`), and only `data` listener receives actual message as function argument.
+They all get Client instance as a context (`this`), and only `message` listener receives actual message as function argument.

 ### ws.listen